-Fort San Bernardino, California, also called the Mormon Stockade and Mormon Camp, was built when the fledgling settlement of San Bernardino was threatened by an Indian attack.
+Fort San Bernardino, California, also called the Mormon Stockade, and Mormon Camp was built when an Indian attack threatened the fledgling settlement of San Bernardino.
 In the center of their new one-mile square town, the Mormon leaders set aside eight acres to build the parallelogram-shaped stockade.
 It was 300 by 720 feet wide, with a 12-foot high stockade.
-Life in San Bernardino was soon centered at this enclosure and weapons and ammunition were lent to the occupants by the Army garrison at Rancho del Chino.
-In 1857, more than 50% of the Mormons settled and San Bernardino was called back to Salt Lake City, Utah to face the threat of an invasion by the United States Army.
+Life in San Bernardino was soon centered at this enclosure, and weapons and ammunition were lent to the occupants by the Army garrison at Rancho del Chino.
+In 1857, more than 50% of the Mormons settled, and San Bernardino was called back to Salt Lake City, Utah, to face the threat of an invasion by the United States Army.

 Today, there is nothing left of the old stockade, which was situated on the site now occupied by the courthouse located on Arrowhead Avenue between 3rd and 4th Streets in the center of downtown San Bernardino.